smartbch/moeingads/docs/Benchmark-real-case.md

 $ export BLKCOUNT=5000
 ```

 RANDFILE is a large file used as random seeds.
 You can use a compressed archive file or a video file.
-ACCNUM is the total count of the accounts in the simulated system.
-We choose to use 328 million, which is roughly the population of U.S. BLKCOUNT is the number of blocks will be executed in test.
+ACCNUM is the total number of generated accounts in the simulated system.
+It's set to 328 million, which is roughly the population of U.S. BLKCOUNT is the number of blocks will be executed in the TPS test.

 Step 2: generate the accounts randomly.